sqlpad/sqlpad/docs/authentication.md

 To assign roles via LDAP-RBAC, you may specify additional LDAP user filters to ensure the user fits a particular role or group.

-?> Roles assigned via LDAP will sync on every login.
+?> Roles assigned via LDAP will sync on every login if user was created by auto sign up.
+This can be changed per-user in user add/edit UI forms.

 For example, if your LDAP implementation supports `memberOf`, you may decide to use group DN values.
 In this case two groups are needed, one for editors and one for admins.